The Boys of St. Columb's

 eBook (EPUB) | 9780268107550 | February 2020

 The Boys of St. Columb's chronicles the schooldays of eight illustrious alumni of St. Columb's College in Derry, Northern Ireland, and the political consequences of their education.
-A companion to a BBC/RTÉ documentary film The Boys of St. Columb’s (2010), this book traces the first generation of children to receive free grammar school education as a result of the ground-breaking 1947 Education Act in the region.
-The book shows how conditions in Northern Ireland changed as a result of the mass education of its population, culminating in the Civil Rights Movement in the late 1960s, which drew its inspiration from the United States.
-The Boys of St. Columb’s were Bishop Edward Daly, SDLP leader and Nobel Peace Prize–winner John Hume, poet and Nobel laureate Seamus Heaney, critic Seamus Deane, diplomat James Sharkey, activist Eamonn McCann, and musicians Phil Coulter and Paul Brady.
+A companion to a BBC/RTÉ documentary film, The Boys of St. Columb’s (2010), this book traces the first generation of children to receive free grammar school education as a result of the groundbreaking 1947 Education Act in the region.
+The boys were Bishop Edward Daly, SDLP leader and Nobel Peace Prize–winner John Hume, poet and Nobel laureate Seamus Heaney, critic Seamus Deane, diplomat James Sharkey, activist Eamonn McCann, and musicians Phil Coulter and Paul Brady.
 Maurice Fitzpatrick incorporates extensive interviews with this group of extraordinary figures five decades after they graduated, and their stories still resonate today with unique reflections on their backgrounds and their coming of age.
-For some, their time at the college was transformative in a mostly affirming way.
-For others, the culture of violence, both within the school and in Northern Irish society at large, was traumatic.
-The fact that higher education was available to all sections of the community, and particularly those from working class backgrounds, remade the society.
-The book’s historical resonance continues to grow since it first appeared in 2010, and the narrative can be viewed in a new light as a result of the current political realities in the UK and Ireland.
+The book’s historical relevance has continued to grow since it first appeared in 2010, and the narrative can be viewed in a new light as a result of the current political realities in the UK and Ireland.

 Maurice Fitzpatrick is a film director and author of a number of books, including John Hume in America: From Derry To DC (University of Notre Dame Press, 2019).
 He is the 2020 Heimbold Chair of Irish Studies at Villanova University.

-"The importance of The Boys of St. Columb’s as a documentary record extends far beyond even the engaging 'tales told out of school,' about school, by an octet of men as candid as they are articulate. . . .
-The Boys of St. Columb’s is thus a sort of parable for how education—not arms or armies—can be the vehicle for change not just in one particular context but globally." ~Thomas O’Grady, Boston Irish Reporter
+“The Boys of St. Columb’s is . . . a sort of parable for how education—not arms or armies—can be the vehicle for change not just in one particular context but globally.” —Thomas O’Grady, Boston Irish Reporter

-"A no-holds-barred portrait of a school that was in its day cruel and brutal—but also liberating and energising. . . .
-Given the lives these men have lived it is no surprise that there is much more besides: civil rights, Bloody Sunday, gold discs, platinum awards, Whitbread prizes, and two Nobel prizes." ~Garbhan Downey, Culture Northern Ireland
+“A no-holds-barred portrait of a school that was in its day cruel and brutal—but also liberating and energising.” —Garbhan Downey, Culture Northern Ireland